 Daihatsu Hijet Deck Vans are an unusual shape compared with your typical Japanese mini trucks.
 Neither the traditional pickup style, nor the full-enclosed van style.
 The deck van is a crew cab body with a deep rear load area.
-Yes, it's 4x4 like all the other mini trucks here at Mini Truck Depot.
+Yes, it’s 4×4 like all the other mini trucks here at Mini Truck Depot.
 Yes, it can go off-road with the best of them, with lifted suspension and 23-inch knobbly tires.
 Yes, it has a comfortable, full-weatherproof cab.

 But it does have some tricks up its sleeves: A rear load area that makes up in depth what it doesn’t have in terms of length.
 Seating for four on proper seats with seat belts.
 The ability to flip down those rear seats to make space to haul stuff out of the elements in addition to that space in the rear bed.

-So who's going to be interested in a Deck Van?
-Here's a few ideas.
+So who’s going to be interested in a Deck Van?
+Here’s a few ideas.
 Flip the rear seats down, slide open the doors, and your dogs can jump aboard.
-Or keep the seats up, and take your grandkids with you to "help" around the ranch.
-(With the proper seats and seat belts, you can even slot in car seats for smaller kids to keep them safe as you drive around.)
-There's sure to be more ways to use your Deck Van, but this gives you some ideas to be going on with.
+Or keep the seats up, and take your grandkids with you to “help” around the ranch.
+(With the proper seats and seat belts, you can even slot in car seats for smaller kids to keep them safe as you drive around the farm.)
+There’s sure to be more ways to use your Deck Van, but this gives you some ideas to be going on with.

 But before we go any further, let’s have a quick look at a couple of Deck Vans so you can see what these particular mini trucks look like.
 First of all, an older 2017 white Deck Van: